Skip to main content

 • story

-The story in Ascension is minimal, primarily serving to enhance gameplay mechanics rather than provide a deep narrative experience.
+The game's story is minimal, primarily serving to enhance gameplay mechanics rather than provide a deep narrative experience.
 Players build armies to combat evil monsters, with expansions offering limited lore and flavor text, but the absence of a cohesive campaign or mission structure detracts from long-term engagement.
-While some players enjoy the game for its mechanics and social interactions, others express a desire for a more substantial story mode.
+While some enjoy the competitive multiplayer aspect, others express a desire for a more substantial story mode to enrich the overall experience.

 • “Good system with great story and art.”